-The bridge was built, the land developed, and people came to Hilton Head Island.
-Some of them brought their musical instruments.
+The bridge was built, the land developed, people came, and some of them brought their musical instruments to Hilton Head Island!
 As early as 1982, a group of these new islanders wanted to get together and play classical music.
 “Chamber Music Anyone” said the flyer.
 Fourteen musicians responded including Frank Pape, who would become the first president of the soon-to-be orchestra.
-Pape credited Pat Rose as the person who brought everyone together, and Dorothy and Miles Mauney who inspired them all with their playing and teaching.
-That was 32 years ago.
+Pape credited Pat Rose as the one who brought everyone together, alongside Dorothy and Miles Mauney, who inspired through their playing and teaching.

-That small group of musicians has developed into the Hilton Head Symphony Orchestra with 70 musicians under contract and world renowned soloists appearing at many concerts.
-Today the orchestra is said to be “a vision that stays ahead of the curve”, and is satisfying its diverse audience with Classical Music as well as Pops and Jazz.
-The Orchestra, with widespread financial support and many hours of volunteer time, has attracted thousands of devoted followers.
+That small group has developed into today’s Hilton Head Symphony Orchestra with 100 musicians under contract and world-renowned soloists appearing at many concerts.
+Today, the orchestra is satisfying its diverse audience with Classical Music, Pops, and Jazz.
+With widespread financial support and many hours of volunteer time, the HHSO has attracted thousands of devoted followers.

-John Gosling, music director from 1990-1997, is credited with transforming the Orchestra from a group of amateurs to a full-fledged symphony orchestra.
-Gosling, a Julliard graduate, brought nationally recognized musicians to play with the orchestra, and according to former Executive Director Gloria Daly, Gosling made the orchestra “one of the leading cultural organizations on the Island”.
+John Gosling, music director from 1990-1997, continued the forward progress, and according to former Executive Director, Gloria Daly, Gosling made the orchestra, “One of the leading cultural organizations on the Island.”

-Under Willis ‘Bud’ Shay’s leadership (1988-1993), the Board of Directors became more of a corporate entity with the orchestra becoming one of the bigger businesses on a small island.
-Under his leadership, and Gosling’s proposal, the Hilton Head Island International Piano Competition came into existence and became prominent in the country’s piano competitions.
-Shay is still very actively involved today in fostering the event worldwide.
+Under Willis ‘Bud’ Shay’s leadership (1988-1993), the Board of Directors became more of a corporate entity with the orchestra transforming into one of the bigger businesses on a small island.
+Under his leadership, the Hilton Head Island International Piano Competition was founded, and rose to prominence on the national stage.

-No history of the orchestra is complete without noting prominent persons who were involved with its growth.
-Charles and Ellen Taylor were people dedicated to the arts on Hilton Head.
-Charles served the orchestra board in one capacity or another for over eleven years.
-Ellen was instrumental in developing the League of the Hilton Head Orchestra, a fellowship of people who love music and support the organization with their time, talent, and resources.
+No history of the orchestra is complete without noting Charles and Ellen Taylor’s extraordinary dedication to the arts on Hilton Head.
+Charles served the orchestra board in one capacity or another for over eleven years, and Ellen was instrumental in developing the League of the Hilton Head Symphony Orchestra.

-Today with Board Chairman, Jim Willard, and President and CEO, Mary M. Briggs, the orchestra is reaching out to all the other musical and art organizations in a spirit of cooperation.
-Working together with the Chamber, the Arts Center, musical and choral groups, and local schools, they hope to foster new relationships and work together to bring recognition of all the arts and culture available on the Island.
-Brigg’s plan to work with the Boys & Girls Club and the local schools to foster music in the youth of the community is meeting with great success.
+With current Board Chairman, Robert Cherichella, and President and CEO, Alan Jordan, today’s HHSO is reaching out to numerous musical and art organizations in a spirit of cooperation.
+Working together with local schools, the Chamber, Lean Ensemble Theater, residential communities, as well as the Lowcountry arts community, they look to foster new relationships to bring recognition to the wealth of arts and culture available on the Island.